luccatrevisan/luccatrevisan/README.md

 ### 👋 Hey!
 I am Lucca Trevisan

-I am a Computer Science student from Brazil and an aspiring **Back-End Developer**.
+I am a Computer Science student from Brazil and an aspiring **Front-End Developer**.

 My tech journey began with front-end development for my own brand, Chewie Cookies.
-This experience sparked my passion for creating and solving problems, which brought me to the fascinating world of logic and **back-end** systems.
+This experience sparked my passion for creating and solving problems, which brought me to the fascinating world of logic and systems.

 ---

 ### 💻 Skills and Technologies

-* **Back-End:** Python, C#
+* **Back-End:** Node.js
-* **Front-End:** HTML5, CSS3, JavaScript
+* **Front-End:** HTML5, CSS3, JavaScript, React
-* **Tools:** Git, GitHub, Visual Studio Code, PyCharm
+* **Tools:** Git, GitHub, Visual Studio Code

 ---